Summer bliss juice is an ultra refreshing blend of watermelon, coconut water, tangy lime, and frozen strawberries.

 We’re getting ready for a downright balmy and very low key weekend over here.
 The low key part is what I’m looking forward to the most.
 The last few weeks have been a little fast-paced.
 I’m hoping to get our shed painted and some other little things done, but that’s about it.
-My other priorities include: wine, pizza, coffee on the porch, grilling things, and then wine again.
+My other priorities include: wine, pizza, coffee on the porch, grilling things, and then maybe some wine again.
 How about you?
 Here’s a few reads and things I found on the internet this week!

 Can you imagine your doctor writing a prescription for time spent in the garden?